 Balestrand, Norway - 1 night

 Day 20: Monday 12 August, Geiranger – Hellesylt – Olden – Fjaerland – Balestrand

 - The spectacular Geirangerfjord: 1-hour cruise from Geiranger to Hellesylt

 - Troll Car excursion to Briksdal Glacier & Lunch

 - Afternoon drive to Balestrand via Fjaerland

-- Dinner at Hotel Kviknes
+- Buffet dinner at Hotel Kviknes

 Today we cruise the stunning Geiranger Fjord, passing by impressive waterfalls such as the Bridal Veil and the Seven Sisters.
 We disembark at the picturesque village of Hellesylt, once an important and well-protected Viking port.
 Ibsen used the Sunnylven Church there as a setting for his play Brand, which he wrote while staying there.
 Knut Hamsun also visited and described the mountains as “breathing from the granite vaults of their lungs”.
 The fjord is very narrow, surrounded by some of the steepest mountains on the west coast.
 A very few mountain farms can be reached by hazardous paths and bridges – humans have had to be hardy to live and build in such a spot!

 From the village of Olden we make a detour to visit the world-famous Briksdal Glacier.
 The journey up to the glacier will be made in open Troll Cars to give you the best views.
 Afterwards a typical Norwegian lunch will be served in sight of the glacier.